1961 U.S. National Championships (tennis)

-The 1961 U.S. National Championships (now known as the US Open) was a tennis tournament that took place on the outdoor grass courts at the West Side Tennis Club, Forest Hills in New York City, United States.
+The 1961 U.S. National Championships (now known as the US Open) was a tennis tournament that took place on the outdoor grass courts at the West Side Tennis Club, Forest Hills in New York City, New York.
 The tournament ran from September 1 until September 10, 1961.
 It was the 81st staging of the U.S. National Championships, and the fourth Grand Slam tennis event of 1961.